Louis Havet

-Pierre Antoine Louis Havet ([avɛ]; 6 January 1849, Paris – 26 January 1925, Paris) was a French Latinist and Hellenist, an expert on classical Greek and Latin poetry.
+Pierre Antoine Louis Havet ([avɛ]; 6 January 1849 – 26 January 1925) was a French Latinist and Hellenist, an expert on classical Greek and Latin poetry.
 He was the son of Ernest Havet.

-He was professor at Collège de France, where in 1885-1925 he was chairman of the department of Latin philology.
-Since 1893 he was a member of the Académie des Inscriptions et Belles-Lettres.
-In 1917 he became the first vice-president of the Association Guillaume Budé.
+He was professor at Collège de France, where between 1885 and 1925 he was chairman of the department of Latin philology.
+Beginning in 1893, he was a member of the Académie des Inscriptions et Belles-Lettres.
+In 1917, he became the first vice-president of the Association Guillaume Budé.

-He was a member of the central committee of the Ligue des droits de l'homme ("Human Rights League"), which defended Alfred Dreyfus in the Dreyfus affair.
+He was a member of the central committee of the Human Rights League, which defended Alfred Dreyfus in the Dreyfus affair.